Cloud9Money/api-protos/README.md

-# Maia - Cloud9 Shared Proto Definitions
+# API Protos - Cloud9 Shared Proto Definitions

-**Maia** is the shared gRPC/Protocol Buffers definitions package for the Cloud9 multi-jurisdiction banking platform.
-Just as the Maiar serve the Valar in Tolkien's mythology, this package serves all Cloud9 microservices by providing common communication interfaces.
+**API Protos** is the shared gRPC/Protocol Buffers definitions package for the Cloud9 multi-jurisdiction banking platform.
+This repository provides common communication interfaces for all Cloud9 microservices.

 **Version:** 1.0.0
 **Last Updated:** 2025-10-30